-GSWS has been given the opportunity to offer two one-semester Teaching Fellow positions on a trial basis in 2020-2021.
-These positions are currently available only to graduate students enrolled in the Dietrich School of Arts and Sciences, but the program will explore possibilities for making this or comparable opportunities available to graduate students in other schools at Pitt.
+GSWS offers one-semester TF positions to graduate students in the certificate program who are eligible for Dietrich School support.
+These positions are currently available only to graduate students enrolled in DSAS, but the program will explore possibilities for making this or comparable opportunities available to graduate students in other schools at Pitt.

 Call for Applications

 GSWS invites applications for a one-semester Teaching Fellow position teaching an introductory course in the program, probably GSWS 0100, “Intro to Gender, Sexuality, and Women’s Studies,” in either fall or spring of 2021-2022.
 This opportunity is open to graduate students in the Dietrich School of Arts and Sciences who are approved for funding in 2020-21 and whose coursework and/or research in gender and sexuality studies prepares them to teach introductory courses in GSWS.
 In selecting TFs, the committee will take into account the strength of applicants’ backgrounds in the field, records of previous teaching (at any level), and other relevant work or leadership experience that might contribute to the applicants’ preparation.
 The committee will give priority to applicants who have not had opportunities to teach stand-alone courses at Pitt.

 Applications for 2021-22 are due by Mon., Apr.
 3, 2021 at noon to email@example.com.

 -Cover letter detailing the applicant’s interest in the opportunity and preparation for it

 -CV including people who may be contacted as references about your teaching